jbeck018/howlerops/docs/user-guides/GETTING_STARTED.md

-# Getting Started with SQL Studio
+# Getting Started with Howlerops

-Welcome to SQL Studio!
+Welcome to Howlerops!
 This guide will help you get up and running quickly.

 ## Table of Contents